 The Cheetoh is based on a cross-breed between the Bengal and the Ocicat.
 As mentioned above, the Ocicat is a fully domestic breed founded from the Siamese and the Abyssinian.

 In the mid 1990's, Karen Sausman created the Serengeti cat with the African serval in mind.
-Unlike the Savannah, however, the Serengeti breed has no serval genes and was created by crossing Bengal cats with Oriental Shorthairs.
+Unlike the Savannah, however, the Serengeti breed has no serval genes.
+This breed was created by crossing Bengal cats with Oriental Shorthairs.
 Like the other hybrids, they are not recognized by the CFA, but are TICA registered and can be shown as a preliminary new breed.

-Toyger cats are domestic cats bred to look like little tigers.
+Toyger cats are bred to look like little tigers.
 Many breeders donate to tiger conservation, so this miniature tiger helps to save big tigers in the wild.

 The breed was started by Judy Sugden in the late 1980s, by crossing a Bengal with a striped domestic shorthair.
 Judy's mother developed the Bengal, so that was not a surprising choice.